Natalia Iwanek Editing

 - the Editorial Freelancers Association (EFA).

-My main areas of study: stylistic editing, copy editing, proofreading, plain language, conscious/inclusive language (with a focus on disability and queer identity), and accessibility (including Alt Text).
+My main areas of study: stylistic editing, copy editing, proofreading, plain language, conscious/inclusive language, Alt Text, and inclusion, equity, diversity, and accessibility (IDEA).

 I am a strong proponent of continuous learning and supplement my training regularly to stay informed of current trends in the editing and writing worlds, as well as to refresh my current knowledge.
 You can find some of my editing and writing-related musings on my editing blog.